thiswillbeyourgithub/LiTOY-aka-List-that-Outlives-You/README.md

 ### more of a long term issue :
     * tupples are faster than lists, they might be used instead of lists sometimes
+    * investigate how to make on online or mobile mode
     * investigate sql rollback or periodic backup
     * maybe manually "rolling back fights" by looking through the persistence db ?
     * is it useful to forbid 2 fights to happen too close to each other?
 It should not happend often actually